 Have you started climbing in a gym, but want to take your skills outside?
 Are you an avid hiker who wants to ascend steeper terrain?
 Or are you just looking for a fun and exciting outdoor sport?
 Come learn to rock climb with the Appalachian Mountain Club!

-The Boston Mountaineering Committee’s annual Rock Climbing Program teaches basic outdoor climbing skills with an emphasis on the skills necessary to safely follow a leader on multipitch trad climbs.
-We teach toprope anchor building, belaying, ascending, rappelling, and more.
-The course provides background for trad climbing, but also serves as a solid foundation for toproping and sport climbing.
+The Boston Mountaineering Committee’s annual Rock Climbing Program teaches basic outdoor climbing skills.
+Upon graduating, you will have all the techniques needed to safely follow a leader on a multipitch climb.
+The course focuses on traditional (or "trad") climbing, but also serves as a solid foundation for toproping and sport climbing.

 Registration for the Rock Program is entirely online.
-Registration will open in Spring 2017.
-We accept payment of the program fee via PayPal (and can be done with a credit or debit card without a PayPal account).
+Registration will open on March 15, 2017.
+We accept payment via PayPal (using your PayPal account or a credit or debit card.)

 Please see our Frequently Asked Questions page for answers to commonly asked questions.

-There is an optional information session in Spring 2017.
+There is an optional information session on Wednesday, March 15th.
 We encourage you to attend if you want to learn more about the Rock Program or have questions.

 You can also email firstname.lastname@example.org with questions about the program.